 How can you tell if you have fluid buildup in your knee?
 Look out for these signs:

-• A feeling of tightness or stiffness in the knee
+- A feeling of tightness or a stiff knee

 Your muscles act as a natural pump for your circulatory and lymphatic systems.
 When you’re active, your muscles help push fluid up and out of the affected knee.